pradnyagithub0/netflix-gpt/README.md

- if user not loged in - redirect to login and visevarsa unsubscribe to the onAuthStateChanged callback add hardcoded values in constant.js file in utils
+ if user not loged in - redirect to login and visevarsa unsubscribe to the onAuthStateChanged callback add hardcoded values in constant.js file in utils register for TMDB website, create app and get access token get data from now playing api custom hook for nowplaying movies update store with movie data planning for main container and secandary container fetch data of movie trailer vidio and update store embeded the utube vedio and make it autoplay and mute added tailwind css to make main container look awesome

 # Features
 - Login / signup